DAFUQ69/test_web/README.md

+1. clone the git from the test branch
-1. NPM i to install all the necessary dependencies
+2. NPM i to install all the necessary dependencies
-2. npm start to run the program
+3. npm start to run the program